15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 A member of the prestigious Relais & Chateaux group, Wild Coast Tented Lodge is a luxurious tented camp located next to Yala National Park on a wild secluded beach.

-After venturing out on safari (keep your eyes peeled for leopards and elephants), take a dip in the huge freeform pool.
+After venturing out on safari (keep your eyes peeled for leopards and elephants!), take a dip in the huge freeform pool.

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+Hotels: Booking.com is perfect for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
 We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).